-Similarly, the motor noise assumed in the "pump and motor" noise is that typically expected from standard and high efficiency motors when on load directly driving the pump.
+Similarly the motor noise assumed in the "pump and motor" noise is that typically expected from standard and high efficiency motors when on load directly driving the pump.
 Note that a motor driven by an inverter may show an increased noise at some speeds.

-If a pump unit only has been purchased for use with customer driver, then the "pump only" noise levels in the table should be combined with the level for the driver obtained from the supplier.
-Consult a noise specialist if assistance is required in combining the values.
+If a pump unit only has been purchased for fitting with your own driver then the "pump only" noise levels in the table should be combined with the level for the driver obtained from the supplier.
+Consult Flowserve or a noise specialist if assistance is required in combining the values.